Back to California

 Forbearance

-A period when a lender allows a borrower to delay or reduce payments on a loan.
+A period during which a lender allows a borrower to delay making payments on their loan, often due to financial hardship.

 Limits and Unknowns